waveremit/predictions/README.md

 Then, `workon predictions` will take you into the proper environment.
 If there have been changes to the requirements file, run `pip install -r requirements .txt`.

+## Deployment

+Pushes to master are auto-deployed to wave-prediction-market.herokuapp.com